matomo-org/developer-documentation/docs/3.x/theming.md

 Themes can also add new JavaScript files.
 These files can be used to style things that can't be styled through CSS or LESS.

-To add JavaScript files, add them as an array to to the **javascript** property in your theme's `plugin.json` file:
+To add JavaScript files, add them as an array to the **javascript** property in your theme's `plugin.json` file:

 ```json
 {